 - If you use a toy figure & not a string character, you’ll need E-6000 or hot glue gun & glue

-First you’ll want to clean the lamp.
+First you’ll want to clean the soon-to-be superhero lamp.
 Get any dust or stray Crayola marker streaks off.
 Mine came clean easily.
 If you need to spray paint your lamp, do so now.
 While it’s drying, you can print some superhero comic book pages online.
 If you have old comics, that’s even better.
 You don’t have to waste your ink!

-Use your foam brush and add some Mod Podge to the lamp shade and a little to the back of the comic.
+Use your foam brush and add Mod Podge to the hero lamp shade and a little to the back of the comic.
 Add it to the area of the lamp you’d like.
 Do that all around your lampshade.
 Just turn it, find the best spot for each cut out & glue it on.
 You’ll see you can cut smaller pieces as you go, or you can layer the comics on certain parts of the lamp.
 I went with layering mine.
 You may also want to have enough paper to fold under at the bottom & over the shade at the top, so you can’t see the old edges.
-Finding the best spot for each piece is what takes the longest, so be prepared with your newest binge-worth Netflix shows!
+Finding the best spot for each piece is what takes the longest, so be prepared with your newest binge-worthy Netflix shows!

 Once all pieces are placed, spread another layer of Mod Podge over the entire shade, ensuring it will stay on & look nice & smooth!
 Allow it to dry before you place it in your child’s room.
 They can’t help but touch, ha!